 When taking a personal loan as a self-employed individual, the bank or NBFC considers some critical things before giving you the loan.
 The considerations can be lenient on eligibility factors, while for others, the rules are quite strict on criteria.
 Let’s check what it takes for getting a personal loan sanctioned when you are a self-employed professional.

 If you operate a private limited company or LLP, this does not mean that the returns will be evaluated in the name of the business you run.
-You need to file the returns in your own name and income made from the business.
+You need to file the returns in your own name and the income made from the business.

 Generally, you must be a successfully self-employed professional for at least a period of 3 years or more, but the criteria may differ depending on a bank to next.
 The bank may demand formal statements and documents to understand the number of years your business has been in existence.